$10.00 – $20.00

 Prices are per student.
 Schools can purchase student accounts for our stock game, budget game, or both – and optionally add on our classroom widgets as well.
 All options also include our curriculum library and career center.

-This version of Personal Finance Lab works best with classes with 5 or more students.
-If you have fewer than 5 students, check out our homeschool version by clicking here!
+This version of Personal Finance Lab works best with classes with 10 or more students.
+If you have fewer than 5 students, check out our version for small classes and home schools by clicking here!

 When checking out, teachers can choose to pay immediately via credit card, or pay by invoice.
 If you request an invoice, we will also send you a quote that can be approved by your school for purchases via Purchase Order as well.